 Sick leave accrues without a maximum accrual limit.
 Unused Sick Leave is not paid to an employee at the time of separation.
 Sick Leave cannot be used until it has been earned.
-Upon retirement from the Association, sick leave can be rolled over into additional service time with CalPERS.

 Paid Sick Leave for Non-Benefited Employees

 Paid sick leave for Non-Benefited employees is provided to eligible employees and is not earned during overtime, periods of unpaid disability, or unpaid leaves of absence.